hanwenzhu/blueprint-gen/README.md

 ## TODO

 - Currently the LaTeX output (and hence PDF / web outputs) are only in a state of barely working, because it is difficult to translate Markdown to LaTeX.
-The immediate next improvement will be to explore supporting Verso docstrings (#10307), and more specifically, for statement / proof docstrings using `doc.verso`, to generate the LaTeX directly from Verso instead of converting to Markdown and then to LaTeX.
-One roadblock here is support for citations, which we may have to wait until there is a good solution (e.g. via an extension).
+The immediate next improvement will be to explore supporting Verso docstrings (leanprover/lean4#10307), and more specifically, for statement / proof docstrings using `doc.verso`, to generate the LaTeX directly from Verso instead of converting to Markdown and then to LaTeX.
+One roadblock here is support for citations, which we may have to wait until there is a good solution (e.g. via an extension) that works for both doc-gen4 and our purpose.